Good Reduction of K3 Surfaces: The N eron--Ogg--Shafarevich criterion

 \begin{Remark} Unlike curves and Abelian varieties, even if a K3 surface has good reduction over $L$, then a smooth model of $X_L$ over $\OO_L$ need {\em not} be unique.
-However, by Proposition \ref{prop: flops along models}, the special fibers of all smooth models are isomorphic, and the models themselves are connected by finite sequences of flops. \end{Remark}
+However, by Proposition \ref{prop: flops along models}, the special fibers of all smooth models are isomorphic and the models are connected by finite sequences of flopping contractions and their inverses (similar to the classical Atiyah flop). \end{Remark}

-If a smooth variety over $K$ has good reduction over an unramified extension, then the $G_K$-actions on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ are unramified for all $m$ and for all $\ell\neq p$ by Theorem \ref{thm:obvious}.
-Thus, as in the case of Abelian varieties in \cite{serre tate}, we obtain the following independence of the auxiliary prime $\ell$.
+If a smooth variety over $K$ has good reduction over an unramified extension, then the $G_K$-representations on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ are unramified for all $m$ and for all $\ell\neq p$ by Theorem \ref{thm:obvious}.
+Thus, as in the case of Abelian varieties in \cite[Corollary 1 of Theorem 1]{serre tate}, we obtain the following independence of the auxiliary prime $\ell$.